• Fact Checked

 Because cysts can mimic other conditions, getting the right diagnosis is essential.
 Most of the time, the process is straightforward.
 Your health care provider will start with a basic exam and, if needed, use imaging or lab tests to learn more.
 These tools not only identify the cyst but also help rule out more serious concerns like ovarian cancer.

-- Pregnancy test to exclude pregnancy-related cysts.
+Your doctor may ask to perform a pregnancy test to exclude pregnancy-related cysts.

 What Complications Can Ovarian Cysts Cause?